Skip to content

 UR Medicine's Treatments for Urinary Tract Infection

-You can seek care for a UTI from your primary care provider, local urgent care, or via on-demand video visits.
+You can seek care for a UTI from your primary care provider, local urgent care, or via virtual urgent care.
 Depending on the severity, the provider may refer you to a urogynecologist or urologist.
 Catching and treating a UTI as soon as possible can help keep the infection from spreading or worsening.

 Diagnosing UTIs